 |Earth Science @ Ames features basic and applied research in atmospheric and biospheric sciences, and conducts airborne science campaigns.|

 |BioSciences @ Ames features research in fundamental space biology, and provides engineering and payload development for the International Space Station.|

-A thorough understanding of the characteristics of our lunar neighbor will help researchers understand other small bodies in the solar system, such as asteroids, Mercury, and the moons of outer planets," said Sarah Noble, LADEE program scientist at NASA Headquarters in Washington.
+A thorough understanding of the characteristics of our nearest celestial neighbor will help researchers understand other bodies in the solar system, such as large asteroids, Mercury and the moons of outer planets.

 For more information about the LADEE mission, visit:

 For more information about LLCD, visit:

 NASA's Kepler Telescope Discovers First Earth-Size Planet in 'Habitable Zone'